calebmsword/javascript-notes/type-checking.md

 console.log(Object.prototype.toString.call(date));  // "[object Foo]"
 ```

 We might think to make an algorithm which can type check `Array`, `Function`, `Error`, `Boolean`, `Number`, `String`, `Date`, `RegExp`, `Object`, or `arguments` by creating a function which deletes the `Symbol.toStringTag` property before calling `Object.prototype.toString.call`.
 But this won't work if the user assigns a non-configurable `Symbol.toStringTag` anywhere in the prototype chain.
-No matter we do, the technique is fallible.
+No matter what we do, the technique is fallible.

 More recent native classes like `Map` and `Set` have a non-writeable `Symbol.toStringTag` in their prototype which forces `Object.prototype.toString.call(object)` to return a specific string.
 But the property is configurable, so you can still change it by manipulating its property descriptor.